adamsamad/hello-world/Lab4/readme.md

 ### Executive Summary
+In this lab I will be researching and exploring more about python and the codes it has.
+Firstly shell and file editors are two different things that do the same thing.
+There are also certain graphics like jpeg, gif and png that can be better in different browsers or depending on the image.
+In those graphic files there are also things that affect it like losslesss compression and lossy compression depending on what you're looking for.
+I'm also going to find out how to find and make a file property and see what goes into it like how much quality an image has on different browsers and what can be different about it.
+Firstly lets see how Python IDLE works with shell and file editors.

 ### Python IDLE
 In Python shell allows you to make instant results and really great to start when you're first learning, it instantly makes the code right as you press ENTER, and file editors let you type of everything at once and then it runs everything through, it also has more specific ways to type your code.